 Sometimes, especially when working at remote jobsites, weight and/or space may impose physical limits on the tools we can carry with us.
 The following is a list of the minimal set of sharpening tools I bring in these situations.

-2. Soaking Container: There are many potential solutions for soaking stones in a minimalist or ultra-light situation.
-I will describe just a few here.
-If clean water is available at the jobsite (water coming from newly-installed pre-flush plumbing may not be clean, BTW, and immediately post-flush it may contain lots of chlorine used to sterilize the pipes and fittings), then the minimalist solution I employ is to use a dry plastic bucket to carry tools, including sharpening gear, to and from the jobsite.
-I then add water before beginning the work day.
-Depending on the other tools I will need during the workday, this is often a good choice.
+3. Soaking Container: There are many potential solutions for soaking stones in a minimalist or ultra-light situation, but I will describe just a few here.
+If clean water is available at the jobsite (water coming from newly-installed pre-flush plumbing may not be clean, and immediately post-flush it may contain lots of chlorine used to sterilize the pipes and fittings), then the minimalist solution I employ is to use a dry plastic bucket to carry tools, including sharpening gear, to and from the jobsite.
+I then add water to one bucket in the morning.
 Another option is to scrounge a joint compound bucket or paint bucket and leave it at the jobsite.
 But unless I have a gang box or other trustworthy tool lockup available at the jobsite, I still may need to transport at least one wet sharpening stone to and from the jobsite each day.
 The ultra-light solution I sometimes employ is to carry my waterstone(s) in a durable plastic container with a watertight lid, such as the thinner (6cm) rectangular containers by Tupperware.
 Water can be added at the jobsite to keep the stone(s) soaked and ready to rock-n-roll.
 And with the lid closed, dirt and dust can’t get in.
 An even lighter option is a heavy plastic bag.
 I place the stone(s) in the bag and carry it in my tool bag.
 At the jobsite, I can add water and close the bag with a thick rubber band to soak the stone(s).
 But be forewarned that these bags will not protect the stones, and the stones will make holes in the bag at the worst possible time.

-5. Stainless Steel Straightedge: See Item 7 above.
+6. Stainless Steel Straightedge: See Item 7 above.
 I use a thin, flexible, lightweight one in the field.

-7. Scrub Brush: I always bring my “Baby Turtle” scrub brush.
+8. Scrub Brush: I always bring my “Baby Turtle” scrub brush.
 It’s lighter in weight than a plastic brush and comes in handy for tasks beyond sharpening too.

-8. Nagura Stone: Just in case I need to get an extra-fine finish.
+9. Nagura Stone: Just in case I need to get an extra-fine finish.

 In the next post in this romantic series of adventures in sharpening will focus on the important Nagura stone.
 Stay tuned for muscled thews and busted bodices!